toluwee/Since-you-liked-that-you-might-also-like-this/README.md

 6. [Screenshots](#screenshots)

 <a name="descripton"></a>

+## Project Motivation

+In the IBM Watson Studio, there is a large collaborative community ecosystem of articles, datasets, notebooks, and other A.I. and ML. assets.
+Users of the system interact with all of this.
+Within this scope, we created this recommendation system project to enhance the user experience and connect them with assets.
+This personalizes the experience for each user.

 ## Description

 Constructed a database and ETL pipeline in SQLite to prepare message data from major natural disasters all over the world.
 In addition, a machine learning pipeline that uses a natural language processing (NLP) model was built to classify emergency messages based on the sender's stated need.
 Finally, the pipelines were used to create a website app that categorizes messages.